 A mechanical design is best guided by a detailed understanding of the project heating and cooling loads, systems energy consumption, and the relationships amongst them.
 One of our early design steps is to develop a detailed computerized load calculation that can be updated as the project progresses.

 We believe that clear design documentation is the key to mutual understanding of the project requirements, especially by contractors, suppliers, commissioners, operators, maintenance personnel, managers, and occupants.
-We begin with drawings that are thought through as the design progresses with quality designed in rather than checked at the end.
+We begin with drawings that are thought through as the design progresses with quality designed in rather than checked in at the end.
 We provide CSI-format specifications that serve to limit mis-understandings amongst the construction parties as well as to define a high level of quality.

 We embrace commissioning, which has become a valuable asset to the design, construction, and operations phases of projects.
 While some participants unfamiliar with successful commissioning may fear the process, those who’ve experienced the success are more concerned when commissioning is not included in the project.
 The commissioning process often produces a very fast return on investment by catching most issues early before they become problems or inefficient and costly-to-operate systems.
 Contractors are often the biggest beneficiary as the result of avoiding expensive tear-out and redo from even inadvertent misunderstandings.